Orchid's team of genetic experts has developed a genetic risk score (GRS) for atrial fibrillation.

 Genetic risk score (GRS)

 A genetic risk score quantifies the degree to which an individual’s genetics increases their likelihood of developing a specific disease.
-The GRS for atrial fibrillation includes 1,097,774 variants and was developed based on the variants identified in a study that analyzed genomes of individuals of European ancestry affected by atrial fibrillation.
+The GRS for atrial fibrillation includes 1,097,774 variants and was developed based on the variants identified in a study that analyzed the genomes of 133,073 individuals of European ancestry.
 The weights of the model were adjusted for linkage disequilibrium using PRScs software.
-The study included 17,931 cases (individuals with atrial fibrillation) and 115,142 healthy controls.
+The study included 17,931 cases (individuals with atrial fibrillation) and 115,142 healthy controls .

 Clinical Impact and Prevalence

 In the UK Biobank, cases were identified using self reported atrial fibrillation (UK Biobank field 20002, code) relevant ICD-10 diagnosis and death codes.
-See below for a full table.
+See supplementary table for more details.
 In the validation, prevalence of the disease increased with GRS.